From our private database of 33,600+ case briefs...

 United States Court of Appeals for the Seventh Circuit

 AM General Corporation (AM General) (defendant) manufactured a line of vehicles known as Hummers.
-In 1997, AM General entered into a representation agreement with Beanstalk Group, Inc. (Beanstalk) (plaintiff), by which Beanstalk agreed to act as AM General’s sole nonemployee representative for negotiating trademark license agreements for the Hummer.
+In 1997, AM General entered into a representation agreement with Beanstalk Group, Inc. (Beanstalk) (plaintiff), by which Beanstalk agreed to act as AM General’s sole nonemployee representative for negotiating trademark-license agreements for the Hummer.
 The agreement defined a license agreement as “any agreement or arrangement, whether in the form of a license or otherwise, granting merchandising or other rights in the Property.”
 Any payments for license agreements negotiated by Beanstalk were tendered to Beanstalk, which then deducted a 35 percent commission and forwarded the balance to AM General.
 In 1999, AM General entered a joint-venture agreement with General Motors (GM) (defendant), by which GM assumed the Hummer trademark.
 The joint-venture agreement did not require GM to assume the representation agreement with Beanstalk.
 GM refused to pay Beanstalk a commission for any license agreements made after the date of the joint-venture agreement.
-Beanstalk brought a breach of contract action against AM General and GM.
-The district court granted the defendants’ motion to dismiss for failure to state a claim.
+Beanstalk brought a breach-of-contract action against AM General and GM.
+The district court granted the defendants’ motion to dismiss for failure to state a claim, and Beanstalk appealed to the United States Court of Appeals for the Seventh Circuit.

 Rule of Law